k-vanshhh/Para2Ques-ML-project/README.md

 ## File Structure
 - `app.py`: Main application script.
-- `model.ipynb`: Jupyter notebook for training and experimentation.
+- `Para2Ques.ipynb`: Jupyter notebook for training and experimentation.
 - `templates/`: Contains HTML templates for the web interface.
 - `squad_data/`: JSON dataset used for training the model.